UnknownRepository/UnknownRepository.github.io/_posts/2026-06-25-Cronos-writeup.md

 <img width="1461" alt="image" src="https://github.com/user-attachments/assets/e8e76bbd-0745-4fba-8fd9-6cdf5a112562" />

 Browsing to `http://cronos.htb/` now showed a proper website instead of the Apache default, confirming that what we were missing was the DNS name.
 Of course, this was a "guess", but attackers should try everything, it's a trial and error sometimes...
+Besides, in HTB, the box name is almost always the hostname, so cronos.htb made the most sense

 But the more interesting thing DNS can give us is a zone transfer.
 When misconfigured, a DNS server will happily hand over its entire record set to anyone who asks: